MAJOR FAMILY LAW PRIVACY NOTICE FOR CLIENTS, POTENTIAL CLIENTS, OR PERSONS LOOKING FOR INFORMATION OR ASSISTANCE

 In some cases, MFL needs to process data to ensure that it is complying with its legal obligations.
 For example, it is required to meet its obligations under anti money laundering legislation and to comply with the requirements of its regulator (currently the SRA).
 Note that personal information received from you for the purposes of complying with Money Laundering Regulations will only be processed for the purpose of preventing money laundering or terrorist financing unless such processing is permitted by law, or you consent to any alternative use of the data.

-In other cases, MFL has a legitimate interest in processing personal data before, during and after the end of the client relationship.
+In other cases, processing your data is necessary for our legitimate interests, or those of a third party, and your interests and fundamental rights do not override those interests.
+This may be before, during and after the end of the client relationship.
 Processing client data allows MFL to:

 What if you do not provide personal data?